Information To The Owner Of Property Required For Municipal Purposes

 Damages for Injurious Affection can arise where part of an owner's land is acquired, the market value of the remaining portion is affected.
 For example, the remaining land may be of an awkward size or shape, or it may be affected by the construction or use of a public work (eg. land acquired for a landfill site or a lagoon).

-The Ontario Municipal Board may sometimes grant compensation where the owner experiences Special Difficulties in Relocation.
+The Local Planning Appeal Tribunal may sometimes grant compensation where the owner experiences Special Difficulties in Relocation.
 This is an unusual provision not often used.

 Claiming for compensation can be accomplished through negotiation or through arbitration.
 Due to the costs involved in pursuing a claim for compensation and due to the inevitable delays involved in such process, the negotiation process should be first considered.
 Negotiations can also be pursued while formal arbitration is proceeding.